This vegan 3 bean Minestrone soup is so easy, quick to prepare and incredibly budget-friendly.

 - Nutritional information is provided for guidance only and is not a strict analysis as ingredients vary.

-- Leftover minestrone soup will stay fresh, in a covered container, stored in the fridge for 3 days.
+- Leftover minestrone soup will stay fresh, in a covered container, stored in the refrigerator for 3 days.

-- Leftovers can be frozen for 4-6 months.
-Defrost before reheating.
+- Leftovers can be frozen for 2-3 months.

 - Reheat leftovers by bringing to a simmer and heat for 3-4 minutes or until piping hot.
-A little extra veggie stock may be needed if the pasta has soaked up lots of liquid.
+A little extra veggie broth may be needed if the pasta has soaked up most of the liquid.

 - Serve this tasty soup with your favourite crusty bread, crackers, saltines or oatcakes.